samreen-sk/Experiment--05-Implementation-of-flipflops-using-verilog/README.md

 ### AIM:
 To implement all the flipflops using verilog and validating their functionality using their functional tables
 ### HARDWARE REQUIRED:
-– PC, Cyclone II , USB flasher
+– PC, Cyclone II , USB flasher.
 ### SOFTWARE REQUIRED:
 Quartus prime